dragontaoran/sleev/paper.md

 assumptions on the error model, the SMLE is also robust.
 For example,
-@tao2021efficient performed a set of simulations highlighting the SMLE's robustness to different error mechanisms including settings where the errors had non-zero mean and were multiplicative.
+@tao2021efficient performed a set of simulations highlighting the SMLE's robustness to different error mechanisms including settings where the errors had non-zero mean or were multiplicative.
 Moreover, the SMLE allows error-prone outcome and error-prone covariates in the same model.
 Still, in practice these estimators can be difficult to implement, as they involve approximating nuisance conditional densities using